oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-interoperability-mechanism-for-com-object/rule.md

 - On the Project menu, select Add Reference and then click the COM tab.
 - Select the component you want to use from the list of COM objects.![UserCOM.gif](UserCOM.gif)
-- ​To access to the interoperability assembly in your application, add an Imports statement to the top of the class or module in which you will use the COM object.
+- To access to the interoperability assembly in your application, add an Imports statement to the top of the class or module in which you will use the COM object.